RescueStationCIC/HTNWDocuments/external/markdown/higherford_mill/info_points/power.md

 Hard to belive, but water-wheel technology had plenty of innovations still to go.
 A new water-wheel was added, with 'ventilated buckets'.
 It added 24% more power.
 Just by changing the shape of the buckets, so the water didn't splosh out.

 The beam engine was upgraded with another cylinder.
 It would have provided an impressive 220 horse-power.
-That's about the same as a mid range sports car.
+That's about the same as a - fairly expensive - car.

 ## Water and Tandem Engine (1832 - 1936)
 A huge investment - a new engine, with a new engine house was built, while the beam engine was still operating.
-The Daniel Adamson Tandem compound engine was brought online and the old engine dismantled.
-The extra space was given over to more production.
+When the Daniel Adamson Tandem Compound Engine was brought online and the old engine dismantled, the extra space was given over to more production.
 The new engine gave 200hp, about the same as the beam engine, but it was smaller, and much, much cheaper to run.
 ![max_pic](./adamson_engine.jpg)
 Image Credit: Public domain, scanned by [Andy Dingley](https://commons.wikimedia.org/wiki/User:Andy_Dingley)